Fumeda/rct-gallery/README.md

 A simple flutter project

 # current issues
-- reload individual photos when those fail to load.
+- a way to reload only one image (when it fails to load) at a time, alternatively put them back where they scrolled to in the gallery after reloading entirely